VoiNetwork/learn-more/docs/ecosystem/bounty-boards/services.md

 By leveraging the collective strength of Core Partners, especially those structured as DAOs, Voi fosters a truly decentralized ecosystem where decision-making and execution are community-driven and efficient.

+The bounty board is not a definitive list of what is needed in the ecosystem.
+It is a list of some services identified by the community as desirable to have.

+**Proposals for providing services don't need to be restricted to what is on the bounty board.**

 ## What Are Core Partners?
-Core Partners are either individuals or entities, such as DAOs, within the Voi ecosystem that fulfill roles traditionally managed by centralized foundations.
+[Core Partners](../../join-the-revolution/advanced/core-partners.md) are either individuals or entities, such as DAOs, within the Voi ecosystem that fulfill roles traditionally managed by centralized foundations.
 Instead of relying on a large foundation payroll, Voi empowers these partners to execute key tasks in exchange for tokens approved through community-led grant proposals.

 This decentralized model encourages efficiency, innovation, and accountability.
 Core Partners aim to deliver high-quality services while minimizing costs, making the ecosystem more competitive.
 They are incentivized to explore creative solutions, including creating and distributing their own tokens, which can be integrated into their operations.
 For instance, a DAO acting as a Core Partner might distribute grant rewards among its token holders, rewarding those who add value to the ecosystem.